alexalaudingdingding/RamEx/README.md

 ***Visual variance analysis(PCA,t-SNE and PLS-DA)***

 Low-dimensional spatial visualization provides us with an intuitive understanding of ramanome.
+To run this module you can use the command "RamEx-QC" as below:

 ```
 RamEx-QC ...